scokobro/masters-advice/thesis.md

 <div style="background-color:#efefef;padding:1em;margin-bottom:1em;border-radius:8px;">

-**Formality requirements**
+<h3>Formality requirements</h3>

-1) Fulfill requirements regarding the required number of words\
+1) Fulfill requirements regarding the required number of words</br>
-2) Be formatted appropriately (for example, the sources of diagrams must be noted, appropriate footnotes and citations, etc.)\
+2) Be formatted appropriately (for example, the sources of diagrams must be noted, appropriate footnotes and citations, etc.)</br>
-3) Include an attached abstract
+3) Include an attached abstract</br>

-**Substance Evaluation**
+<h3>Substance Evaluation</h3>

-4) Be sufficiently grounded on previous academic work in the relevant field\
+4) Be sufficiently grounded on previous academic work in the relevant field</br>
 5) In the case of empirical research: must demonstrate an accurate understanding of the facts.
-For theoretical research: must contain a well-organized outline of theories and critical review\
+For theoretical research: must contain a well-organized outline of theories and critical review</br>
-6) Be organized appropriately into chapters, sections etc., and show logical consistency (logical development and linkage of each chapter/section)\
+6) Be organized appropriately into chapters, sections etc., and show logical consistency (logical development and linkage of each chapter/section)</br>
 7) Demonstrate creativity (new points of view and new findings)\
-8) Be defended through appropriate responses during the oral defense (*kōtō shimon*)
+8) Be defended through appropriate responses during the oral defense (<em>kōtō shimon</em>)</br>

 </div>